 Relapse Recovery: How To Bounce Back If You Drink Again

 Relapse is a devastating blow to anyone’s recovery.
-You were doing so good and then BAM!
-That little inner voice got the best of you.
+You were doing so well and then BAM!
+That inner voice got the best of you.

 Now you’re searching on the internet for ways to piece your life back together.
 It sucks.

-But for now, let’s deal with where you are in this moment.
+But for now, let’s deal with where you are at this moment.

 Let’s get you back on track.

 What To Do (Or NOT Do) When You Relapse